UKLLC/Guidebook/ukllc_book/docs/linked_geo_data/environmental_datasets/property_datasets/EPC/Understanding_epc.md

 - Records were removed with an inspection date prior to 1st August 2007 which was when EPCs were introduced in England and Wales and also removed where inspection date was prior to 1st October 2008 as the department stated then have chosen only to publish data from this date.
 This is inline with GOV.UK data tables on Energy Performance of Buildings Certificates which report on Q4 2008 onwards due to [data quality issues](https://assets.publishing.service.gov.uk/media/5eaaab78d3bf7f6526f8d742/EPB_Cert_Statistics_Release_Q1_2020.pdf).

-- There are some instances where houses have been converted into flats and the EPC record states the habitable room number and floor area of the entire building rather than the singular flats (Scott et al., [2015](https://doi.org/10.23889/ijpds.v8i2.2927)).
+- There are some instances where houses have been converted into flats and the EPC record states the habitable room number and floor area of the entire building rather than the singular flats [(Scott et al. 2015)](https://doi.org/10.23889/ijpds.v8i2.2927).

 - The records contain many duplicate entries.
 In this dataset, variables have been transformed to minimise disclosure risk such as inspection date has been transformed to inspection year to minimise disclosure risk.
 Duplicates were therefore removed following transformation, where all parameters were equal.
-Hardy and Glew [(2019)](https://doi.org/10.1016/j.enpol.2019.03.022) have suggested that duplicate entries are most likely due to a software or network fault which leads to EPC's being lodged multiple times.
+[Hardy and Glew (2019)](https://doi.org/10.1016/j.enpol.2019.03.022) have suggested that duplicate entries are most likely due to a software or network fault which leads to EPC's being lodged multiple times.

 - The records also contain EPCs that have the same inspection date but the rest of the values are different, suggesting two different inspections.
-Hardy and Glew [(2019)](https://doi.org/10.1016/j.enpol.2019.03.022) suggests that this is possibly due to human error as an inspector can manually set an inspection date or due to a failed audit.
+[Hardy and Glew (2019)](https://doi.org/10.1016/j.enpol.2019.03.022) suggest that this is possibly due to human error as an inspector can manually set an inspection date or due to a failed audit.
 Desk-based audits are required for a minimum of 2% of EPCs lodged by each DEA.
 When an EPC fails an audit, the DEA has to re-submit the EPC with the required corrections.
 While the assessor is meant to request for the EPC that failed the audit to be removed from the records, they might not always carry out this required step.

 - While EPC energy efficiency ratings may increase, they should typically not decrease.
 Nevertheless, variation in EPC rating can be expected due to DEAs disagreeing on specific variables such as floor area even if no changes have actually been made to the property.
 As part of the EPC quality assurance process, the score should be within ± 5 points 95% of the time, or within ± 10 points 99.99% of the time where an EPC is conducted on an identical property.
 If the EPC rating for a property decreases by more than 10, it is therefore potentially an error.
-Nevertheless, there are instances where a decrease may be legitimate such as the addition of an extension (Hardy and Glew [(2019)](https://doi.org/10.1016/j.enpol.2019.03.022)).
+Nevertheless, there are instances where a decrease may be legitimate such as the addition of an extension [(Hardy and Glew 2019)](https://doi.org/10.1016/j.enpol.2019.03.022).

 ## Limitations:

-- The records contain discrepancies in building characteristics over time such as for some flats there are differences across records for 'built form' such as discrepancies in 'built form' classifications for some flats - e.g., one inspection may list a property as ‘End-Terrace’ and another as ‘Semi-Detached’.
+- The records contain discrepancies in building characteristics over time such as for some flats there are differences across records for 'built form' such as discrepancies in 'built form' classifications for some flats - e.g. one inspection may list a property as ‘End-Terrace’ and another as ‘Semi-Detached’.

 - There are potential errors in instances of buildings changing their property type.
-Hardy and Glew [(2019)](https://doi.org/10.1016/j.enpol.2019.03.022) suggest that while a building may change its property type, such as converting a house into a flat, the rate of conversions is low in the UK (around 5000 per year which would only account for 0.5% of lodged EPCs in a typical year).
+[Hardy and Glew (2019)](https://doi.org/10.1016/j.enpol.2019.03.022) suggest that while a building may change its property type, such as converting a house into a flat, the rate of conversions is low in the UK (around 5000 per year which would only account for 0.5% of lodged EPCs in a typical year).
 Consequently, it is not very likely for a property type to change and may therefore be due to error.

-- For flats and maisonettes, there are instances where there are discrepancies in the exact 'floor level' recorded in EPCs (Hardy and Glew [(2019)](https://doi.org/10.1016/j.enpol.2019.03.022)).
+- For flats and maisonettes, there are instances where there are discrepancies in the exact 'floor level' recorded in EPCs [(Hardy and Glew 2019)](https://doi.org/10.1016/j.enpol.2019.03.022).

 - There are potential errors where EPCs indicate that energy efficiency products have been removed.
-Removal of such products is unlikely as it is difficult to do so and there is no real incentive to do so (Hardy and Glew [(2019)](https://doi.org/10.1016/j.enpol.2019.03.022)).
+Removal of such products is unlikely as it is difficult to do so and there is no real incentive to do so [(Hardy and Glew 2019)](https://doi.org/10.1016/j.enpol.2019.03.022).

-- There are potential errors where EPCs indicate that a property changes its window glazing type to be less energy efficient such as conversion from double glazing to single glazing (Hardy and Glew [(2019)](https://doi.org/10.1016/j.enpol.2019.03.022)).
+- There are potential errors where EPCs indicate that a property changes its window glazing type to be less energy efficient such as conversion from double glazing to single glazing [(Hardy and Glew 2019)](https://doi.org/10.1016/j.enpol.2019.03.022).

-- There are some instances where values are outside the expected range of the data for example, where values fall outside expected ranges - for example, a floor area recorded as 1 m² or where the number of habitable rooms is less than number of heated rooms (Scott et al., [2015](https://doi.org/10.23889/ijpds.v8i2.2927)).
+- There are some instances where values are outside the expected range of the data for example, where values fall outside expected ranges - for example, a floor area recorded as 1 m² or where the number of habitable rooms is less than number of heated rooms [(Scott et al. 2015)](https://doi.org/10.23889/ijpds.v8i2.2927).